 Pension Lump Sum vs Annuity Calculator

-Compare pension lump sum payout versus monthly annuity payments.
+Compare a pension lump sum versus monthly annuity payments.

-Find which option gives you more total value over time.
+Find which option gives more total value over your expected lifetime using a present value analysis.

 Pension lump sum vs annuity is one of the most important retirement decisions.
 A lump sum gives you a large one-time payment, while an annuity provides steady monthly income for life.